Dolby Vision Metadata Error

 How to Prevent:

 During color grading, complete the Dolby analysis after the HDR color grade is finalized.
-Make sure to confirm/ save any additional trim pass information.
+Make sure to confirm and save any additional trim pass information.
 Review SDR output derived from the Dolby metadata prior to final export.

 Correct any Dolby Metadata errors and re-export the IMF.